SimonJolibois/Multimodal_Embodied_Conversational_Agent/README.md

  - License
  - Acknowledgments

-##Project Overview
+## Project Overview
-This project is the accomplishement of 2 years of work for my Master Thesis on Embodied Conversational Agents.
+This project is the accomplishement of 2 years of work for my Master Thesis on Embodied Conversational Agents at the University of Tohoku (Japan).
 I am now releasing it on GitHub in hope that researchers and other interested parties can try it out.
+To know more about the agent's design, check the [original paper](https://link.springer.com/chapter/10.1007/978-3-031-35989-7_31) published at the HCI International 2023.

 ## Features
--
+- Dialogue with a 3D character
+- Speech recognition and speech synthesis
+- Emotion classification of the user's speech and facial expression, using BERT and MLP models
+- Engage with the agent about artworks

 ## Requirements
 - Unreal Engine 5.3.2